e-conomic/android-course/README.markdown

 - BroadcastReceivers
 - SharedPreferences
 - Unit testing
+- RecyclerView
 - Networking
     - be able to perform HTTP requests using OkHTTP
 - 3rd party
     - be able to use anko
-    - be able to "insert a few other cool libs from GitHub here"
+    - be able to "insert a few other cool libs here"

 ## Project
 We build an Andoird app using the [e-conomic REST API](https://restapi.e-conomic.com/).
 The API documentation can be found [here](http://restdocs.e-conomic.com/).
 The app will be a light version of our [existing invoicing app](https://github.com/e-conomic/econ-android-sales/) for Android, that can edit a subset of the data on draft invoices.